眾生無邊誓願度

 What Is Practical Cultivation and Actual Realization?

-The so-called actual practice, if it does not include the cultivation of meditative concentration (Samadhi), how can it be considered genuine?
-Without Samadhi, or with only very shallow concentration, one may attain wisdom, but this wisdom is merely intellectual understanding.
-It cannot be genuine experiential wisdom.
-Intellectual understanding remains at the level of the conscious mind's comprehension of the Dharma.
-In Chan Buddhism, this is called emotional thinking, intellectual conjecture, or mental calculation.
-One may ponder what the ultimate meaning is or why things are so, but without knowing or experiencing it directly.
-One only grasps the conclusion without the process of verification.
+So-called actual practice, if it does not include the cultivation of meditative concentration, how can such practice be considered genuine?
+Without meditative concentration, or with only very shallow concentration, one may attain wisdom, but this wisdom is merely an intellectual understanding.
+It cannot be wisdom born of actual realization.
+Wisdom at the level of understanding remains confined to the conscious mind's intellectual grasp of the Dharma.
+In Zen Buddhism, this is called emotional thinking and intellectual interpretation, where the conscious mind speculates and conjectures.
+As for what the ultimate meaning truly is, why it is so—one neither knows nor realizes it.
+One only knows the conclusion without the process of verification.

-Actual realization is the process of verification, where the conclusion reached aligns with the established truth.
-This truth was given by the Buddha, and the process of verification is each individual’s journey of contemplative practice.
-Without Samadhi, how can one engage in contemplative practice?
+Actual realization, however, is the process of verification, where the conclusion reached aligns with the established answer.
+This answer was given by the Buddha, and the process of verification is each individual's actual practice of observational practice.
+Without meditative concentration, how can one engage in observational practice?
 How can genuine wisdom be born?
-Although liberation depends on wisdom and Buddhahood depends on wisdom, without Samadhi, how can true wisdom arise?
-Some practitioners seek only the final wisdom while neglecting concentration, like being interested only in the last pancake and refusing to eat the ones before it.
-Wisdom without Samadhi is like that last pancake: merely talking about food won’t satisfy hunger—one speaks loftily while having an empty stomach.
+Although liberation depends on wisdom, and Buddhahood depends on wisdom, without meditative concentration, how can true wisdom possibly arise?
+Some practitioners seek only the final wisdom, discarding concentration.
+It is like being only interested in the last pancake when eating, unwilling to consume the preceding ones.
+Wisdom without meditative concentration is like that last pancake—merely talking about food cannot satisfy hunger; one debates loftily on an empty stomach.

-Those lacking in wisdom often favor others’ lofty discourses and high-sounding theories, unable to discern whether they possess genuine substance within.
-This easily hinders one’s own path to enlightenment.
-They may assume that understanding all the teachings equates to realization, that they have attained wisdom and can achieve liberation, but in reality, they remain far from it.
+Those lacking sufficient wisdom often only admire others' lofty discourses and high-sounding theories, unable to discern whether they possess genuine substance within.
+This easily hinders one's own path of cultivation, leading one to mistakenly believe that merely understanding all the teachings equates to realization, to possessing wisdom, and to attaining liberation.
+In reality, one remains very far from it.

 ——Master Sheng-Ru's Teachings